How to clean a vinyl floor that is really dirty

 I clean homes for a living.
 I have had clients that wanted me to clean their floors with the items you mentioned.
 I did for them, but for my own place, I don't allow that junk in my home.
 I think what you are calling ground in dirt is really Mop n Glo that is built up.

 I recommend using plain old sudsy ammonia.
 Pour on liberally and lightly move mop over the floor as ammonia breaks up the old wax.
 Moving the mop helps the wax to be removed more evenly.
 After your mop gets a dirty look to it start rinsing in sink with running water.

 After all the old wax is off, it is good to close the pores of the floor with a sealer.
 Put a coat or two of the sealer on and then a couple coats of wax.
 Be sure to let dry thoroughly between coats.
 After your floor is waxed never use Spic n Span, Mr Clean, or any of that other junk on your floor again.
 Don't use anything with ammonia in it.
-I recommend plain old vinegar and water.
+I recommend plain old vinegar and water for cleaning vinyl floors.

 I get my sealer and wax from a company called Hesco (hescoinc.com) but you might try Home Depot, Merlands, Home Base, etc.

 Take the Next Step

 - Never overspend for store-bought cleaners again.
 Use The Dollar Stretcher's Guide to Homemade Cleaners to find frugal, effective recipes for keeping your entire house and laundry clean and fresh.